twobitunicorn/brackets-stencil-language/README.md

 # Stencil language for Brackets

-A simple extension adding file support and htlm highlighting when opening stencil templates.
+A simple extension adding file support and html highlighting when opening stencil templates.